 employment may apply for health coverage if they experience a Special Qualifying Event.

 (see pg.
-3 of the Insurance Enrollment Form ) Application for enrollment must be made within 60 days of the loss of insurance
+3 of the Health/Dental/Vision Enrollment Forms ) Application for enrollment must be made within 60 days of the loss of insurance

 coverage or within 60 days of a new dependent’s acquire date.

-- Available Health Insurance Options include the Partnership PPO, the Standard PPO, the Wellness Health Savings CDHP, and the Health Savings CDHP.
+- Available Health Insurance Options include the Partnership PPO (Promise or the No Promise), the Standard PPO, the Health Savings CDHP (Promise or the No Promise), and the Health Savings CDHP.
 All options covers the same type of services, treatments and products.

 - You can cancel medical or dental coverage outside of the Annual Enrollment period if you and/or your dependent(s) become newly eligible for coverage under another plan (proof is required and only the individual or individuals who become newly eligible for other coverage may cancel).